pneumacoin/pneumacoin.github.io/PNEUMA Whitepaper-05.26.25.md

 ### Transaction Tithe

-- **Automatic Deduction:** 1% of every transaction is redirected to support Zambian ministries
+- **Automatic Deduction:** 10% of total Pneuma Coin issuance is redirected to support Zambian ministries

 - **Reference:** 2 Corinthians 9:10–12 — sowing leads to multiplication and thanksgiving to God